CatmeistersDev/AzureResume/README.md

 # AzureResume
-My own Azure resume
+My very own Azure resume

 <b>Hello Marc</b>

 Created the js code for the counter on resume.
 Deleted all Azure resources, recreated the cosmosdb account and left it at that.

+Updated resume info to match final draft